Quick and Easy – How to Make Chia Seed Jam in Minutes

 Chia Seed Jam

 A tasty, low sugar jam made with chia seeds and lightly sweetened with your choice of sweetener.
-The chia seeds thickens this spread.
-This makes a small batch for the fridge – make a double batch and keep extras in the freezer – this preserve is not suitable for canning.
+The chia seeds thicken this spread.
+Makes a small batch for the fridge or freezer.
+This preserve is not suitable for canning.
 Use your favourite fruit or combination.
-Makes about 2 cups.

 Prep : 10 minutes